Information compiled by

 SOURCE: International Journal of Molecular Medicine, Vol. 34(8), November 2014

 The common pesticide chlorpyrifos (also called dursban or lorsban) was shown to damage the ability of body to properly control iron levels in the blood.
-Although banned for home and yard pest control in the United States in 2000, chlorpyrifos is still used extensively in agriculture and is routinely a contaminant in non-organic food sources.
+Although banned for home and yard pest control in the United States in 2000, chlorpyrifos is still used extensively in agriculture and is routinely found as a contaminant in non-organic food sources.
 It also "leaks" into the indoor air due to its use as a termite barrier under the slab of homes built prior to 2000.
 (200 gallons of the pesticide are typically applied under the concrete slab in a 2000 square foot home).

 While iron is essential for many functions in the body (i.e., liver enzymes and hemoglobin for oxygen carrying red blood cells), too much iron can cause accelerated damage to organs, including the liver and heart.
 In a condition known as hemochromatosis, iron levels above 1000 ng/mL typically require the individual to endure periodic "bloodletting" (removal of blood) to bring iron levels down to a normal range.
-While some people have mutations of cells that predispose them to the disease, it now appears that low level exposure to the pesticide chlorpyrifos can accelerate or worsen this condition by impairing the liver's ability to produce the hormone "hepcidin."
-Under normal circumstances, when iron levels become too high in the blood.
-When iron levels start to rise, the liver responds by producing the hormone hepcidin.
-As hepcidin levels increase in the blood, the small intestine reacts by blocking iron from being re-absorbed back into the body, and instead, excrete iron via the feces.
+While some people have mutations of cells that predispose them to the disease, it now appears that low level exposure to the pesticide chlorpyrifos can accelerate or worsen this condition by damaging the liver's ability to produce the hormone "hepcidin."
+Hepcidin is a critical hormone for controlling iron levels in the blood.
+When iron levels start to rise, the liver responds by increasing production of hepcidin.
+The higher hepcidin levels act as a signal and tell the small intestine to stop "re-absorbing" iron into the body, and instead, excrete iron via the feces.
 However, if the part of the liver that produces hepcidin is weakened (such as by pesticides), then hepcidin is no longer produced in sufficient quantities to regulate iron levels.
 Therefore, as pesticides can alter or weaken gene expression, it can be concluded that people with a genetic predisposition to hemochromatosis could be severely affected by even smaller levels of pesticide and chemical exposure.

 In conclusion the researchers stated,